I Won't Stop Intellectualising The Kardashians

-The Kardashians, which premiered on 14th April, has broken streaming records at Hulu.
-Its debut also dominated Disney+ and Star+ across global networks.
+The Kardashians, which premiered on 14th April, has broken streaming records and dominated Disney+ and Star+ across global networks.
 Still, critics and the public alike seem reluctant to recognise its relevance, insistently downvoting the show on IMDb, Metacritic and Rotten Tomatoes.
 So who are all those viewers that tuned in and why do the Kardashians continue to boast a collective Instagram following of over 1.2 billion?

 This tension is exactly why I continue to post on my Instagram account Kardashian Kolloquium, where, since 2018, I’ve applied the analytical skills I practise daily as a psychotherapist to deconstructions of social media’s First Family.